mgromel/pca/README.md

 ---

-## Contributing

-Contributions are welcome!
-Please submit issues or pull requests for bug fixes, enhancements, or additional features.

----

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.

 ---